 Strength training exercises make your bones and muscles work by lifting, pushing or pulling against a load.
 The load comes from a heavy object (such as weights) or something that provides resistance (such as an elastic band or water).
-As the difficulty of the exercise increases over time, your muscles and bones adapt and become stronger.
+As the difficulty of the exercise increases over time, the muscles have to become stronger to adapt to the new challenge.